 If it were me that held such a strong view, I would simply respond to the reductive argument with, “The Force”.
-The problem being that people might think that I meant that weird tree in Avatar instead of the Real force in Star Wars.
+The problem being that people might think that I meant that weird tree in Avatar instead of the REAL force in Star Wars.

 The most interesting case for intellectual theft comes in the form of the recent movie adaptation of The Hunger Games.

 I have read the Hunger Games Trilogy, but will stick to discussing the first book and film now.
 The strong female protagonist, Katniss, gives a much need boost of independence to the female gender but falls into a rut similar to the horrible example set by Bella in the Twilight saga.
-Many of you are thinking that I am a 24-year-old man with the taste of a 15-year-old girl.
+Many of you are thinking that I am a 24-year-old man with the pop culture mind of a 15-year-old girl.

 You are correct.

 The Hunger Games trilogy chronicles the tale of a sixteen year old girl living in a post apocalyptic version of the United States where the government annually organises a tournament where 24 teenagers fight to the death.

 In the real world this is unimaginably horrible.
 In the fictional world of “Panema”, where I can totally suspend disbelief, it rocks.

 In a lot of ways the scenario of The Hunger Games is pretty much like high school, but without the finality of an arrow going through someone.